BROW BONE REDUCTION

 The upper third of the face has the most dramatic effect on attractiveness and femininity.
 The goal of brow bone reduction is to sculpt the bone over the eyes to allow light to accentuate the upper face.
 It is most often a combination procedure with work on the bone, brow lift, and lowering the hairline.
 Dr. Saxon performs this procedure most often in gender confirmation procedures in the transition from male to female facial features.
 With these procedures in the media more often the last few years it is now requested from the general population more and more every day.

 The key to creating the best result with this procedure is addressing the frontal sinus.
 This sinus is a pocket of air of varying size beginning at the top of the nose and extends up in the forehead.
 The majority of individuals require more than just shaving down the bone.
 To create a smooth contour between the forehead down to the nose requires entering into the sinus and setting the bone back.
+In technical terms, this is called a type 3 forehead reduction.
 Dr. Saxon’s intimate knowledge of the sinuses and performance of hundreds of these cases makes her one of the few experts in this procedure.
 She continues to be board certified in Otolaryngology Head and Neck Surgery and can address any sinus pathology if encountered at the time.
 Once an ideal contour is achieved, the bone is set into position with titanium plates and screws.

 What is recovery like after brow bone reduction?